lightpoichich/baserow/docs/decisions/002-baserow-data-backups.md

 1. Higher chance of bugs in back-up due to having to do custom logic
 1. Long running back-ups will not include any changes made during the back-up period

-## Option 3: fork the database and then run pg_dump
+## Option 3: fork the database and then run pg_dump (Chosen solution)

 We could fork the database in digital ocean, hopefully then we could do Option 1 if we then manually raised `max_locks_per_transaction` for the fork (assuming this scales to hundreds of thousands of tables!), or instead do Option 2 as because it is a non-live fork and no longer be updated the back-up we generate will be consistent.
+In reality we cannot raise `max_locks_per_transaction` without making support ticket on a managed Digital Ocean postgres cluster so instead we had to go with this Option combined with Option 2.

 ### Advantages
 1. If digital ocean's forking works well they are doing the hard part for us